National Labor Relations Board Reverses Three Obama-Era Policies

 Duty to Bargain Over “Changes” That are Consistent With Past Practice

-Last year, in E.I. du Pont de Nemours, the NLRB held that actions consistent with an established past practice constitute a change, and therefore require the employer to provide the union with notice and an opportunity to bargain prior to implementation, if the past practice was created under a management-rights clause in a collective bargaining agreement that has expired, or if the disputed actions involved employer discretion.
+Last year, in E.I. du Pont de Nemours, the NLRB held that actions consistent with an established past practice constitute a change, and therefore require the employer to provide the union with notice and an opportunity to bargain on terms and conditions of employment, prior to implementation.

 On Dec.
 15, the NLRB overruled the E.I. du Pont de Nemours case.
 In Raytheon Network Centric Systems, the board decided that the employer’s changes to employee healthcare benefits in 2013 were a continuation of Raytheon’s past practice involving similar unilateral changes made the same time every year from 2001 to 2012.
-The board concluded that Raytheon did not violate the NLRA by failing to give its union advance notice and the opportunity for bargaining before making the 2013 change.
+The board concluded Raytheon did not violate the NLRA by failing to give its union advance notice and the opportunity to bargain before making the change.

 This alert is provided as a service to our clients and firm associates.
 While the information provided in this publication is believed to be accurate, it is general in nature and should not be construed as legal advice.